 When E.O.
 Wilson wrote “Half-Earth,” in which he proposes that we set aside half the Earth for wildlife in order to protect biological diversity, he surely was thinking of Alaska.
 Alaska comes closer to protecting half of wild nature than does anywhere else on the planet.
 Photo: Steven Chase, USFWS

-In celebration of Thanksgiving, Wildlands Network would like to share the following words of inspiration from writer Terry Tempest Williams.
+heart upward…” In celebration of Thanksgiving, Wildlands Network shares an inspirational poem from Terry Tempest Williams.
 Photo: William C. Gladish

 Did European Colonizers really cut all the Eastern old-growth forest?
 If not, how much remains?
 These were questions posed by famed wilderness defender Dave Foreman while sitting by a campfire in the Sonoran Desert in the late 1980s.
 He was wondering aloud to John Davis—back then, a young apprentice, now a veteran wildlands explorer.
 Photo: Robert Llewellyn